Decking

 Cutting off Decking

 Always leave the deck boards extending past the outside joist when lying decking.
-Chalk a line once all the decking is down and cut with a skill saw.
+Chalk a line once all the decking is down and cut with a circular saw.
 When cutting off maintenance free decking, cut off the deck boards when all of the decking is complete.

 It is important to cut off maintenance free all at once due to the expansion and contraction of the deck boards.
 This will give a more consistent straight line.